PE-Susheel-Bhatt/TerraformScripts/WebApp Deployment/README.md

 ### **Assumptions in the architecture :**

-1. We are using Azure Virtual Machines (IaaS architecture)
+1. We are using Azure WebApp for application deployment.
+(PaaS architecture)
 2. Application gateway is used for load balancing.
 3. This architecture has Azure Front Door component as well, this is considering global redundancy in the mind.
 We can use same piece of code and deploy resource on another region, whcih would allow us to use Front Door for regional DR.

 ### **Explanation**

 This code is parameterized and we are using different modules for every Azure Resource.
 This allows us to manage our code along with enabling the reusability.
-The parent directory **Linux Virtual Machine Deployment** contains two subfolders :
+The parent directory **WebApp Deployment** contains two subfolders :

 1. terraform-modules
      * This directory contains all the modules.